bhbmaster/covid19/README.md

 * View requirements.txt to see the required python modules

-* Tested with Python 3.7 and 3.9 - but probably works with Python 3.6 which introduced formatted strings which are used in this program. formatted strings are strigns like this: f"formatted strings {like} this"
+* Tested with Python 3.7 and 3.9 - but probably works with Python 3.6 and higher (as we use f strings introduced)

 * Internet access (see Other Requirements below)